MartinBINARD/React-custom-hooks-form/README.md

 ## Description

-Create a homemade useWatcher to control user input without using the react-hooks-form library
+- Create a homemade useWatcher to control user input without using the react-hooks-form library.
+- Use react-router-dom.
+- Create a login / form.

 ## TOOLS

 - react
 - react-dom
 - typeScript
 - vite
 - eslint-airbnb

 ## Use

 ```
 npm i
 ```

 then

 ```
 npm run dev
 ```